 While taking a digital design class, students train in conceptualizing themes and solving design dilemmas.
 For example, students might take photos in response to specific themes and then have their work evaluated by their peers based on the photos' ability to communicate their personal solutions to viewers.

-According to the U.S. Bureau of Labor Statistics (BLS), job openings for photographers should increase at a slower-than-average rate of 3% between 2014 and 2024.
-In 2015, 60% of photographers were self-employed.
-The average annual salary for photographers was $40,280 as of May 2015, per the BLS, though those working in the motion picture and video industries made an average of $70,350 at that same time.
+According to the U.S. Bureau of Labor Statistics (BLS), job openings for photographers would decrease by 6% between 2018 and 2028.
+Employment of self-employed photographers is projected to grow 10 percent from 2018 to 2028.
+The average annual salary for photographers was $34,000 as of May 2018, per the BLS, though those working in the motion picture and video industries made an average of $64,560 at that same time.